-One of the coolest parts is the top being used for all the extra furniture.
-That way, the rooms can be changed up and flipped around to the littlest imagination’s desire.
+One of the coolest parts is the top being for all the extra furniture.
+That way, the rooms can change up and flipped around to the littlest imagination’s desire.

 If you think I went all out, this is nothing compared to the miniature beadboard I make from balsa wood, the stairs and balusters I usually add to our builds.
 Not to mention the hand-cut hardwood flooring and curtains – and the lighting!
 I just didn’t have it in me as I got this done in two days.
 I want to say a huge thank you to my husband, JC, who cut the pieces for me and got it ready for me to install.
 We make an awesome team.

-I’m offering this sweet set in my shop, along with this brand new set of dolls (they are our favorite next to making my own!).
+I’m offering this sweet set in in my online shop (they are our favorite next to making my own!).
 I know some little girl is going to love this because the best part is that it grows with you.
 It can be placed in any part of the home, and as girl grows she can use it in her home for endless uses.